qsyed/jenkins-ec2/README.md

 * sudo rpm --import https://pkg.jenkins.io/redhat/jenkins.io.key   (Importing a key file from Jenkins-CI to enable installation from the package)
-> there should be no output if done coorrectly
+> there should be no output if done correctly

 * sudo yum install jenkins -y  (installing jenkins)